ramonhagenaars/jsons/README.md

 # jsons
-A Python lib (Python3.5+) for serializing Python objects to dicts or strings and for deserializing dicts or strings to Python objects.
+A Python lib (Python3.5+) for deeply serializing Python objects to dicts or strings and for deserializing dicts or strings to Python objects.

 ## Installation